New resource available view now

 That Inspire Hope

-Preclinical studies laid the groundwork for IGC-AD1 by testing its dual active ingredients in Alzheimer’s cell models and mouse models.
+Preclinical studies laid the foundation for IGC-AD1 by testing its dual active ingredients in Alzheimer’s disease cells and mice models.

 Reduces Key